DoD-Platform-One/bigbang/docs/developer/development-environment.md

 [[_TOC_]]

 BigBang developers use [k3d](https://k3d.io/), a lightweight wrapper to run [k3s](https://github.com/rancher/k3s) (Rancher Lab’s minimal Kubernetes distribution) in docker.
+K3d is a virtualized kubernetes cluster that is quick to start and tear down for fast development iteration.
+K3d is sufficient for 90% of BigBang development work.
+In limited cases developers will use real infrastructure k8s deployments with Rancher, Konvoy, etc. Only k3d is covered here in this document.
+The others are out of scope.

 It is not recommend to run k3d with BigBang on your local computer.
 BigBang can be quite resource-intensive and it requires a huge download bandwidth for the images.
 It is best to use a remote k3d cluster running on an AWS EC2 instance.
 If you do insist on running k3d locally you should disable certain packages before deploying.
 You can do this in the values.yaml file by setting the package deploy to false.
 One of the packages that is most resource-intensive is the logging package.
 And you should create a local image registry cache to minimize the amount of image downloading.
-A script that shows how to create a local image cache is in the [BigBang Quick Start](https://repo1.dso.mil/platform-one/quick-start/big-bang/)

 This page contains the manual steps to create your k3d dev environment.
-Various persons have automated parts of these steps with scripts and terraform but we recommend that you do it manually so that you understand how it works.
-Automation is left to each person.
+There is a script [./scripts/k3d-dev.sh](./scripts/k3d-dev.sh) that automates the creation and teardown of a development environment.
+We recommend that you study the manual steps so that you understand how the script works.
 It might be helpful to get a live demonstration by someone who already knows how to do it until a good video tutorial is created.
 We strive to make the documentation as good as possible but it is hard to keep it up-to-date and there are still pitfalls and gotchas.

 ## Prerequisites